lucabarcelo/EAEEmx/README.md

 I wrote my midterm using python and jupyter notebooks.

+Clicking upon the file entitled "ljb2179mx.ipynb" should allow you to view my work in a non-interactive way.

-The file to download is entiled "ljb2179mx.ipynb".
+The file is also avialable for download.
 A non-interactive PDF copy of the submission is avialable too.